Sangiovese: Outside Tuscany

 Sangiovese is considered the "workhorse" grape of central Italy, producing everything from everyday drinking to premium wines in a variety of styles-from red still wines, to rosato to sweet passito, semi-sparkling frizzante and the dessert wine Vin Santo.
 In northern Italy, the grape is a minor variety with it having difficulties ripening north of Emilia-Romagna.
 In the south, it is mainly used as a blending partner with the region's local grapes such as Primitivo, Montepulciano and Nero d'Avola.

-In the Romagna region of Emilia-Romagna, the same grape is called Sangiovese di Romagna and is widely planted in all the Romagna region east of Bologna.
+In the Romagna region of Emilia-Romagna, the same grape is called Sangiovese di Romagna and is widely planted across the region.
 Like its neighboring Tuscan brother, Sangiovese di Romagna has shown itself to spring off a variety of clones that can produce a wide range of quality—from very poor to very fine.
 Viticulturists have worked with Romagna vines to produce new clonal varieties of high quality (most notably the clones R24 & T19).

 Sangiovese di Romagna adapts to different soil types, producing richer, more full bodied and tannic wines in the central provinces of Forlì and Ravenna and lighter, fruitier wines in the western and eastern extremes of the regions near the border with Bologna and Marche.
 The grape seems to produce the highest quality wine in the sandstone and clay rich hills south of the Via Emilia near the Apennines which is covered by much of the Sangiovese di Romagna DOC zone.
 The higher summer time temperatures of this area gives more opportunity for Sangiovese to sufficiently ripen.

 The Sangiovese di Romagna DOC zone includes over 17,500 acre of Sangiovese that produces on average 3.4 million U.S. gallons (130,000 hl) of wine a year.